ldmnch/thesis_mds_2026/README.md

 ## What this project does

-The project prepares treatment/control repositories, runs multiple outcome experiments, and exports model results and plots for thesis reporting.
+The project prepares treatment/control OSS repositories, runs multiple outcome experiments, and exports model results and plots for thesis reporting.

 ## Why this project is useful